vatpac-technology/sops/docs/terminal/Sydney TCU/coordination.md

     ABC -> SY ADC: "Right heading 030, Runway 34R, Cleared for Takeoff, ABC"
     `AIP GEN 3.4 6.16.6 3f`

-The SY TCU controller can suspend/resume Auto Release at any time, with the concurrence of SY TWR.
+The SY TCU controller can suspend/resume Auto Release at any time, with the concurrence of SY ADC.
 # SY TCU / BK TWR
 #### Departures